 - Stay away from bright, bold colors or loud patterns.

 - Use a lightweight rug rather than a heavy-textured or shaggy one.

-- Use several rugs to block off different spaces in a large room.
+- Use several small rugs to block off separate spaces in a large room.

 - Add different shapes of rugs, such as a large oval rug and two smaller rectangular ones.

 - Feel free to use bold colors and patterns!